sharababy/things-todo/readme.md

 * Sign up for [Github Student Developer Pack](https://education.github.com/pack) to get some sweet goodies (like free private repositories on github).

+* Check out [GSOC (Google Summer of Code](https://summerofcode.withgoogle.com/) and what is it about.

 ## What you should not do this summer 🚭 🚯 📵 🔞

 * Don't waste your time binge-watching a TV series.

 * If you go to youtube to see a video, then don't click on the suggested videos after that, it will take you into an infinte spiral of endless entertainment.
+Disable autoplay.

-* Don't sleep 12+ hours a day
+* Don't sleep 12+ hours a day.

-* Don't be lazy
+* Don't be lazy.